 Option 1: You give your policy to Moravian Theological Seminary.

 As the policy owner, Moravian Theological Seminary will either cash in your policy and use the proceeds, or maintain the policy until it ends and then receive its face amount.
-This gives you the satisfaction of making a generous gift to Moravian Theological Seminary while having the benefit of no change in your cash flow and saving taxes.
+Your benefits will include:

 Option 2: You designate Moravian Theological Seminary as a beneficiary of your policy.